SAP/openui5-website/README.md

 ### Requirements

-To make a contribution, you need to install the following
+You need to have the following tools installed:

 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org) 8.x